oriolgual/reefpoints/source/posts/2015-09-10-design-is-about-systems.md

 As I commute, every time I have to pick between risk and delay.

 There is an intersection that takes a pedestrian three separate lights to cross.
-For cars, it’s just one.

-*If you obey all traffic signals* you’ll cross this intersection in two cycles heading downtown.
+For cars, it’s just one. *If you obey all traffic signals* you’ll cross this intersection in two traffic-light cycles heading downtown.
 In the opposite direction, it can take three full cycles.

 ![Three crosswalks to get across one busy street from point A to point B](https://i.imgur.com/Uvxx0zl.png)